 The on-campus doctoral program admits only students interested in attaining the Ph.D. degree.
 If you are interested in a terminal master’s degree only, please see our online Master’s of Applied Industrial/Organizational Psychology program (which is entirely separate from the doctoral program).

 Past graduates have moved comfortably into jobs in personnel research departments of industrial and governmental organizations, psychology departments and business schools in universities, consulting firms, and research institutes.

-The program is proud to announce that through the generous donations of alumni and friends of the program, we have achieved the necessary funding level to launch the George C. Thornton, III Graduate Scholarship award through the Society for Industrial and Organizational Psychology (SIOP) Foundation.
-This scholarship recognizes a doctoral student in IO Psychology who epitomizes the scientist/practitioner model in his or her training, research, and practicum experiences.
-The first award recipient will be announced at the 2013 annual conference for SIOP in April 2013.
-For more information and to make a tax-deductible donation to grow the scholarship fund, please visit SIOP's foundation website, at www.SIOP.org, Foundation Funds & Initiatives.
+Through the generous donations of alumni and friends of the program, we have established the George C. Thornton, III Graduate Scholarship award through the Society for Industrial and Organizational Psychology (SIOP) Foundation.
+This scholarship recognizes a doctoral student in I/O Psychology who epitomizes the scientist/practitioner model in his or her training, research, and practicum experiences.
+For more information and to make a tax-deductible donation to grow the scholarship fund, please visit SIOP's foundation website.

-The application and supporting documents for the Industrial/Organizational program must be received by December 1st of any given year.
-Application materials may be obtained by writing to Graduate Admissions, Department of Psychology, Colorado State University, Fort Collins, CO 80523-1876, by e-mailing Linda.Thornton@colostate.edu or by visiting our graduate application page (offers an online graduate school application).
+The application and supporting documents for the I/O program must be received by December 1st of any given year.
+Application materials and instructions can be found by visiting our graduate application page.